elifohri/MetaLore-simulator/README.md

 ## Research Context

 MetaLore was developed as part of an ongoing **PhD research project** focused on **real-time synchronization and orchestration in smart city environments**.
-Using reinforcement learning, the system learns to adaptively manage heterogeneous traffic demands and maintain digital twin fidelity in dynamic network conditions.
+Using reinforcement learning, the system learns to adaptively manage heterogeneous traffic demands and maintain digital twin synchronization in dynamic network conditions.

 <center>
   <img src="Metalore_SS.png" alt="Description" width="400">